swissmanu/mse-paper-rxjs-debugger/content/reports.md

 ### Environment

 Visual Studio Code with enabled TypeScript support is installed.
-The prototype of our RxJS debugging extension is installed as well.
-The source code of Problem 1 from our previous experiment is available.
+The prototype of the RxJS debugging extension is installed as well.
+The source code of "Problem 1" [@Alabor_Stolze_2020] is present.
 Further, an internet browser (e.g. Mozilla Firefox or Google Chrome) is present.